SaraAshraf1/myfirst-titanic/README.md

 # myfirst-titanic
-Predict people were more likely to survive.<br />
+Predict people were more likely to survive using python and machine learning.<br />
 Dataset from kaggle:<br />
 https://www.kaggle.com/c/titanic/data